Updated tutorial for Roc 0.2

 • PulseAudio modules moved to a separate repo and have their own build system and new build instructions.

-• Command-line tools now use univeral URI notation for network endpoints and audio devices.
+• Command-line tools now use universal URI notation for network endpoints and audio devices.

 This table provides examples of old and new notation.